tuva-health/docs/docs/guides/data-source-setup/mapping.md

 **Primary Key:** Composite primary key made up of `claim_id`, and `claim_line_number`.
+Note that when unioning data from multiple data sources, the `medical_claim` table could have collisions of `claim_id` values coming from different data sources, but since we always map one data source at a time to the Tuva input layer (and we only run the mapping audit for one data source at a time), you only need to make sure that `claim_id` and `claim_line_number` are unique and populated for all rows you map from your data source, and that is what the mapping audit will check for.

 The `medical_claim` table is where all institutional and professional medical claims go.
 This table is at the claim line grain, so there is one row